MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

 #endif
 ```

-Enables the use of Hephestos 2 24V heated bed.
+Enables the use of Hephestos 2 24 V heated bed.

 ### Heated Chamber
 ```cpp